-number.
-We get FI from your transactions with us or others.
-This may be premium payment data. we get in from your transactions with us or others.
-This may be premium payment data.

-Sharing of FI

-We will only share FI as permitted by law.
+□We get FI from your applications or forms.
+This may be name, address, age a number. and social security $\square$ We get FI from your transactions with us or others.
+This may be premium pay ment data.
+Sharing of FI We will only share FI as permitted by law.